mishakarpinskiy/test_splynx_docs/files/payment_systems/netcash_do/netcash_do.md

 ![charge balances.png](charge_balances.png)

 If you will charge invoices using charge by balances customer will be charged not with invoice amount, but with amount of available money on customer account.
+Example: customer has an invoice with amount 10 in current month, but balance of account -100(customer didn't pay for 10 month) so customer will be charged with amount 100 but not 10.
+Be very attentive when using balances charge.

 After that splynx will create and send debit batch file with payment details to the [*https://netcash.co.za/*](https://netcash.co.za/) after what Netcash procces this file.